Meenachil Kartha: Origin

-They actually belong to the royal lineage of the rajput dynasty of mewar and the great Maharana Pratap They settled in Madurai (which was a great cultural center and capital city during that time).
-Later they migrated to Kerala (the reason for which is stated as outbreak of an epidemic in Madurai) and settled in this place "Meenachil" which was named after "Meenakshi" of Madurai.The city of Pala was named after their barracks which were called "padapalayam".Their capital was named Mevada (after Mewar).
+They were actually Rajputs from Udaipur who were distantly related to the lineage of Maharana Pratap.
+Due to the Siege of Chittorgarh in 1303 AD, they came down south for a peaceful life.
+They settled in Madurai (which was a great cultural center and capital city during that time).
+A century later, they migrated to Kerala (the reason for which is stated as outbreak of an epidemic in Madurai) and settled in this place "Meenachil" which was named after Meenakshi of Madurai.
+The city of Pala was named after their barracks which were called "padapalayam".
+Their capital was named Mevada (after Mewar).